 Raising the Floor is an international non-profit organization committed to the advancement of social equity through digital inclusion.
 Its research, design and development work on digital inclusion consider the full range of human diversity with respect to ability, language, culture, gender, age, and other forms of human difference.

 Raising the Floor has both an international division located in Geneva, Switzerland and a US division located in Washington, DC.

 Morphic is the result of the following grants to the University of Maryland Trace Center:

 - Grant # H421A150006 from the Rehabilitation Services Administration of the U.S.Dept. of Education

 - Grant # 90RE5027 from the National Institute on Disability, Independent Living and Rehabilitation Research, Administration on Community Living, U.S. Dept. of Health & Human Services

-But Morphic draws from many earlier research projects at the IDRC at OCAD University in Toronto, at the Trace Center at University of Wisconsin-Madison, and multitude of European partners that were funded by:
+But Morphic draws from many earlier research projects at the Inclusive Design Research Centre (IDRC) at Ontario College of Art & Design (OCAD) University in Toronto, at the Trace Center at University of Wisconsin-Madison, and multitude of European partners that were funded by:

 - The U.S. Dept of Education, National Institute on Disability and Rehabilitation Research, grants H133E080022 & H133E130028